worthingtonse/RAIDA_KEY_EXCHANGE/DNS  TXT Records.md

-# Domain Name System Service and TXT Record Standard
+# Domain Name Service Text Record

-Servers need to publish DNS recoreds so that clients can find their RAIDA Key servers and the signal point to tell the server that keys have been sent.
+Servers need to publish DNS records so that clients can find their RAIDA Key servers used by the server and post the keys to the server.

-Before a person can receive keys from another user, they must have a DNS record that points to the RKE servers that the receiver has trust/coins with.
-However, if there are not DNS records or DNS names are unknown, then it is assumed that they both have keys(CloudCoins) on the CloudCoin RAIDA.
+If there are no DNS records or DNS names are unknown, then it is assumed that they both have keys(CloudCoins) on the CloudCoin RAIDA and that the place to post the request is on the same host as the one being contacted on port 75.

-Sample DNS TXT Record:
-There are three types of DNS records that can be used:
-1. Entire RAIDAs.
-These are the Coin IDs that are part of the RAIDA Namespace (0-65535).
-They specify entire RAIDA clouds that have RKE enabled.
-For exmple, the Coin ID 1 would mean that all 25 CloudCoin RAIDA can be used.
-2. Individual RKE servers.
-An array of specific RKE servers.
-These RKE may not be parts of other RAIDA or parts of coins.
-3. Anonymous.
-This allows the client to specify the RAIDA and the server will then join these RAIDA

-## TXT record naming convention (raida.domain.tld)
+## TXT record naming convention
-The names of these txt records always start with the name "raida" Sample names.
+The names of these TXT records always start with the name "raida" Sample names.
 ```
 raida.google.com